 A fine for not wearing a helmet in New South Wales (NSW), Australia, can be challenged in court.
-Sue Abbott successfully fought her helmet conviction in August 2010, arguing that wearing a helmet was more dangerous than not wearing one, and thus her actions were protected by a NSW state statute that says people are not compelled to follow laws when doing so would put their lives in danger.
-This is called the defence of necessity.
+Sue Abbott successfully fought her helmet conviction in August 2010, arguing that wearing a helmet was more dangerous than not wearing one.

 This newspaper article describes this successful challenge to a helmet fine.

-1. You must have an honest belief that complying with the law puts you at increased risk of death or injury
+1. You must have an honest belief that complying with the law puts you at increased risk of injury

-There is plenty research backing up theses arguments, some of it mentioned in this website, in here for example.
-Generally, you can’t quote research in a court case unless the author of the research is there to support it.
+These risks are backed by research, some mentioned here.
+Normally, you can’t quote research in a court case unless the author of the research is present.
 However, the defence of necessity merely requires that you hold a belief on reasonable grounds.
-The peer-reviewed research pointing the dangers of bicycle helmets provide sufficient reasonable ground.

-It may also worth mentioning the position of the District Court Judge Ellis who, after carefully examining the evidence, concluded that:
+It may be worth mentioning the position of the District Court Judge Ellis who, after carefully examining the evidence, concluded that:

-This is a personal thing, so you need to emphasize what’s relevant to you.
+This is a personal thing, so you need to emphasize what is relevant to you.
 For example combining regular exercise with transport considering a busy work and family life is a necessity to stay in good health.

 No harm was caused from riding on that specific occasion.
-Instead, cycling provides health benefits as well as reducing traffic congestion and pollution.
+Cycling provides health benefits while reducing traffic congestion and pollution.
 Wearing a hat instead of a helmet reduces the risk of skin cancer.

 More details from Sue Abbott court case can be found here.